ssmolkin1/my-little-schemer/README.md

   she loved so much that she went to that one time.
   Then she went home.`

-checkForRunOnSentences(para); // Whoa, you've got some long ones there!
+checkForRunOnSentences(para); // Whoa, you've got a long one there!

 ```